-We recently had a new baby, and we have such generous neighbors that we had a bunch of meals brought into the house.
-It seemed that with every meal they also brought desser–which is a big deal in our house.
-Not that I don’t like dessert (because I really do!), it’s just that my kids have egg allergies, and a lot of the desserts just aren’t the same or don’t work out using an egg substitute.
+It seemed that with every meal brought was a dessert–which is a big deal in our house.
+It’s not that I don’t like dessert (because I really do!), it’s just that my kids have egg allergies, and a lot of the desserts just aren’t the same or don’t work out using an egg substitute.
 So, I’ve pretty much kept desserts out of the house except on special occasions.
 But now each night my kids are asking what’s for dessert, what’s for dessert?

 Then you mix the cake mix, milk, and melted butter